 Franziska: How should we deal with the perhaps more common chronic injuries you call Repetitive Stress Injuries?

 Daniel: Those injuries are more difficult to deal with, as they do not cause severe pain as an acute injury.
 As I said earlier, it is the niggling pain that comes and goes but never really disappears completely, and that many dancers chose to ignore.
-Until one day they may reach for the toothbrush and their back spasms or they may lift the legs in class and ‘ping’ the hamstring goes.
+Until one day they may reach for the toothbrush and their back spasms or they may lift their legs in class and ‘ping’ the hamstring goes.

 It is important to understand how those injuries or conditions develop.
 Every time we do a dance practice, we possibly cause micro-injury to our body that would need time to heal.
 The recovery time depends on the severity of the micro-trauma, age and general health of the person.
-Kids may require a day, adults two and older dancer maybe three days to recover.
+Kids may require a day, and adults two and older dancers maybe three days to recover.

 If we do not allow sufficient rest, we pile micro-trauma on top of microtrauma, preventing the body’s own healing process and creating further muscular imbalances and disorders.

 Basically, pain is experienced when we cause ourselves damage or a damaged area is repeatedly aggravated or re-damaged.
-This maybe just on a micro level, but it needs time to heal.
+This may be just on a micro level, but it needs time to heal.